s3nmith/ML-basics-from-scratch/README.md

-## Loss Function and Gradient-Descent
+## Gradient-Descent

-This section is about how the learning happens and how the loss function is minimized via gradient descent.
+This section is about how gradient descent is implemented/works.
+The code in UpdateWeightsandBiases file performs one step of the gradient descent algorithm.

-## Update Formula

-My Implementation:
+It calculates the gradients and the changes to be made to the weights and the bias.